 Which city Has The Most Homeless People in Canada?

-In 2020, during a point-in-time (PiT) count in the Greater Victoria area, there were at least 1,523 people experiencing homelessness.
+In 2023, during a point-in-time (PiT) count in the Greater Victoria area, there were at least 1,665 people experiencing homelessness.
+This is a 9.32% increase since 2019.
 While there are several root causes for homelessness, which we will cover later in the article, homelessness in British Columbia has been linked to the expensive housing market.

 Demographics of Homeless People in Canada